Airline Ticket Pricing Strategy: A Look Into Cathay Pacific’s Pricing🛬

 Airlines are very cautious about missing golden pricing opportunities.
 Most airlines want to exploit the increasing demand for seats or flights.
 It is common for airlines to add incremental amounts to airline flight ticket prices during an upward peak – otherwise known as yield management – to make more profit contribution dollars per flight.

-If there’s an unusual spike in commodity prices, airline flight ticket prices can vary too.
+If there’s an unusual spike in commodity prices, airline flight ticket prices can waver too.
 If commodity prices go up all of a sudden, airline flight ticket prices may also take a sharp increase.
 However, a decrease in costs captured by the airline’s fuel procurement team or passed on by fuel providers means airline flight ticket prices may also decrease or stay the same.

 Note: Price drops and increases like this are associated with airlines that use a cost-plus pricing strategy, i.e., they set their airline flight ticket prices by adding a mark up to their cost.